LP-Glueck/Sci-Programming---MSB1015/README.md

 ## Aim of analysis:
 Overall we aim to explore, clean and transform the data in such a way to obtain more informative variables within reduced dimensions.

-We then will upsample using the SMOTE algorithm.
-From these upsampled data variables, we will train and test classification models to predict the type of tumour from each sample based on these newly transformed and partly synthesized data.
+We then upsampled data variables and train and test classification models to predict the type of tumour from each sample based on these newly transformed and partly synthesized data.

-As well,
-involving:
-- Removing patients with different image sizes
+Main components:
+- Initial exploration and cleaning
 - Flattening the images to one-dimensional arrays
 - Perform PCA on the original samples
 - Upsample the training set